 Enrico Hipolito is from Seattle, WA.
 He began his training at Pacific Northwest Ballet School (PNBS) on full scholarship.
 After graduating from PNBS he finished his training at Central Pennsylvania Youth Ballet through the male scholarship program for two years.
-Enrico then joined Ballet West ll in 2015 for two years, after which he performed with the Kansas City Ballet for four seasons before joining Richmond Ballet’s professional company this season.
+Enrico then joined Ballet West ll in 2015 for two years, after which he performed with the Kansas City Ballet for four seasons before joining Richmond Ballet’s professional company in 2021.

 Education & Training

 Professional Experience / Career Highlights

 What inspired you to become a professional dancer?

 An outreach program called DanceChance with PNB came to my elementary school and inspired me to dance.
 My older brother did the same program before me and so I really was excited when it was my turn!

 What is your favorite role that you’ve performed with Richmond Ballet?

 My favorite role with Richmond Ballet is performing the In Laos pas in Glare by Ma Cong.